 A message from our Heads of Student Wellbeing and Counselling and Cambridge SU Welfare & Community Officer:

-The current times are extraordinary, and many of us are worried about the uncertainties that we are all facing in this third lockdown during Lent Term, and how best to cope with studying, working and doing research in these extraordinary circumstances.
-While there are many things that are out of our control, try and reach out to other people and stay connected.
-We know it can be hard to prioritise your wellbeing, but it is even more important than ever at the moment.
+Many of us are worried about the uncertainties that we are all facing in this third lockdown during Lent Term, and how best to cope with studying, working and doing research in these extraordinary circumstances.
+While there are many things that are out of our control, it is important that you reach out to other people and stay connected as much as possible.
+We know it can be hard to prioritise your wellbeing, but it is more important than ever at the moment to sustain your efforts.
 Do try and spend some time to prepare for this term, by reflecting on what strategies may be helpful to maintain your wellbeing and how the University and your college can support you.

-Everyone at the University and in your college wants you to have a good experience here despite this year’s challenges, and we are committed to supporting you.
-So if things get hard to manage, we want to encourage you to talk to people in your college and outside and tell welfare staff if you are struggling.
-We may all be working in different spaces, but there are many sources of support available to help you, from other students who are trained supporters, to tutors, mentors, college nurses, counsellors and local doctors and healthcare agencies, as well as online resources.
+Everyone at the University and in your college is committed to supporting you.
+So if things get hard to manage, we want to encourage you to talk to people in your college and outside and let welfare staff know if you are struggling.
+We may all be working in different spaces, but there are many sources of support available to help you, from your student networks and representatives, to tutors, welfare staff and advisors, mentors, college nurses, counsellors and doctors and healthcare agencies, as well as online resources.

 You will find more information at the links below and on the University counselling website, including self-help information.